hughsonm/tex-repo-word-counter/README.md

 # Chinta

+"[Chinta](https://en.wikipedia.org/wiki/Chinta_(mentation))" in Hindu philosophy refers to mentation i.e. mental activity, especially thinking.

-Tracks the word count of a TeX project in a git repository with respect to time
+This tool tracks the word count of a TeX project in a git repository with respect to time

 # Instructions
 1. Install `chinta` via pip
 ```bash